Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Councillor Helene Mansilla - 0:40:28

-In relation to the Action Plan 2025 -2026, I propose that the Committee receive progress
+In relation to the Action Plan 2025 -2026, I propose that the Committee receive progressupdates every six months to support oversight and delivery.
+Unless there are any objections,

 I think we can take that as agreed.